 To start your dogsled experience, you will be picked up at your cruise ship dock and transported to the heliport in our Coastal Helicopters vehicles, where you will start your very special adventure.
 The helicopter flight is only one part of this legendary experience that includes flying over the Juneau Icefield to the dog camp, a kennel tour, and the dogsled ride.
 When you take off, glaciers are seemingly within arm’s reach and the glacier-carved mountains will unfold in front of your eyes as you embark on your helicopter flight over the Juneau Icefield to the dogsled camp.
 When you arrive at your destination, you will share this adventure with 80 Alaskan huskies and hear unique personal accounts of the Iditarod, back country experiences and have an opportunity to ask questions.
 You’ll have ample photo opportunities and can dress up in original Iditarod Trail dogsled gear and finishing bibs.

 Contact Coastal Helicopters now to schedule your experience, and begin your dog sled tour today!

 Call: 1-800-789-5610 within the US only

-Dress warmly and in layers.
-Often the temperature on the glacier is colder than you are used to.
+Dress warmly and in layers, as the temperature on the glacier is often colder than you are used to.
 You will be outfitted with a glacier over-boot prior to embarking on your trip, please wear rubber soled shoes such as a light hiking boot or athletic shoes to insure a good fit.
-Don’t forget your sunglasses!
-Hats and gloves are available when you arrive at your destination should you forget to bring yours.
-Remember to bring your camera and plenty of film.
-These tours are for EVERYONE.
-No minimum fitness level is required.
+Don’t forget your sunglasses, scarf, hat and gloves, and remember to bring your camera with space for lots of pictures!
+These tours are for EVERYONE, no minimum fitness level is required.
 If you have any fitness concerns or special needs, please contact us directly before booking your tour.

 Restrictions: Passenger names and weights are required by the FAA for weight and balance calculations and flight manifesting.
 To ensure the comfort of all travelers, passengers weighing weighing 280 pounds (clothed weight) or more must pay an additional $100.00 to secure extra space in the aircraft.